d4rkne55/jenkins-api-helper/README.md

 # jenkins-api-helper

-For one project I built in my company I wanted to trigger jobs in Jenkins from within the webapp.
+For one project I built in the company I wanted to trigger jobs in Jenkins from within the webapp.
 I created this class as a helper/wrapper to abstract away all the handling when using the Jenkins REST API.
 It's pretty tailored to my use cases because of that, though.